NicolasCARPi/jquery_jeditable/README.md

 });
 ~~~

-And the code above will result in this being sent to the server
+And the code above will result in this being sent to the server:

 ~~~javascript
 bookId=element_id&bookTitle=user_edited_content